Step Fwd IT Logo

 Multi-Factor Authentication (MFA)

 Enable MFA for all email accounts to add an extra layer of security.
-This ensures that even if passwords are compromised, unauthorized access is prevented.
+This ensures that even if passwords are compromised, unauthorised access is prevented.

 Email Security